 >> Click here to book a heli-skiing adventure with Helitrax

-To take a break from skiing, skating, biking, by visiting one of the numerous hot springs in Telluride and its vicinity.
+Take a break from skiing, skating, and biking by visiting one of the numerous hot springs in Telluride and its vicinity.
 Below are some of the most beloved spots nearby!

 Orvis Hot Springs offer natural pools from 98 to 114 degrees, an indoor kids pool, a cabin, a massaging tent, and a clothing-optional experience.